 Tendons are bands of strong connective tissue that attach muscle to bone.
 Tendonitis is inflammation of a tendon.
 The symptoms include pain and swelling.
 Tendonitis is usually a type of overuse injury; the tendon is repeatedly strained until tiny tears form.
 Sites that are prone to tendonitis include the shoulder, wrist, knee, shin and heel.
 Most cases of tendonitis will settle spontaneously.
-The symptoms of tendonitis can be similar to those of other conditions, such as arthritis or infection, so it is important to seek medical advice if your symptoms don't improve despite home care.
+The symptoms of tendonitis can be similar to those of other conditions, such as arthritis or infection, so it is important to seek medical advice if your symptoms don't improve after a week or two of self-care.

 Symptoms of tendonitis